Latin Origin Place Names

 Bretagne (Region & Island) French, German, Dutch

 French form of Britannia (see Britain).
-In French this typically refers to the region known as Brittany in France, while Great Britain is called Grande-Bretagne.
+In French this typically refers to the region known as Brittany, while Great Britain is called Grande-Bretagne.

 Bretaigne (Island & Region) Medieval French